Datameer-Inc/tpch-pgsql/aws/README.md

  * Current terraform definitions create a dedicated VPC.
 After it is decided in which account/environment this will run, the definitions should use an existing subnet/VPC.
  * Stop/start functionality both for EC2 instance and DB
  * Get AMI ID that works in different AWS regions/accounts.
  * All tests were done only in 157586671174 account, us-east-2 region.
-In order to have this working in other accounts the docker image creation and upload process need also to be automated.
+To have this working in other accounts the docker image creation and upload process need also to be automated.

  # Future work